c/o Forest Resources Association Inc.

 What are WSRI’s critical research areas?

 Stumpage Market Dynamics

 How is WSRI governed?

 WSRI is governed by a board of individuals representing wood suppliers, wood consumers, institutional land managers, and associate members.
-WSRI’s current chairman is Danny Norman of Resource Management Service Inc., and Jim Fendig, of Fendig & Associates, serves as executive director.
+WSRI’s current chairman is Crad Jaynes of the South Carolina Timber Producers Association, and Jim Fendig, of Fendig & Associates, serves as executive director.
 An executive committee takes action on fast-track decisions.

 A Technical Team comprised evenly of Suppliers and Consumers surveys the membership and identifies issues and opportunities that need to be resolved.
 The board then sends requests for proposals out to more than 60 qualified entities, and chooses one to undertake each project.
 Upon project completion, WSRI’s membership shares the detailed results, and publishes the general findings through the Forest Resources Association, and through other venues, to benefit the entire industry.

 The Forest Resources Association provides administrative support to WSRI.
 FRA Appalachian/Southwide Region Manager Rick Meyer is the FRA staff liaison